What do you do if you try to run a test, but it fails to start? You may have been met with a Failed Report Summary showing this:

 - You may have uploaded a required file, but the filename referenced in your script is in a different case than the filename of the one uploaded.
 BlazeMeter engines run on Linux, which treats filenames as case-sensitive, so Your_File_Name.csv is a different file from your_file_name.csv or Your_File_name.csv.
 Make sure your filename references are consistent with the case used in your uploaded filename.

 - You may have accidentally designated the wrong file as your main test file.
 In the following example, we have a Taurus YAML file pointing to a Gatling script file, and the YAML is correctly designated as the main file:

 However, if you accidentally click the other file, the arrow will move to it, changing it to the main file:

 - You may have tried to run a test that requires more engines than your plan allows for.
-For example, if you are on a Basic Plan which only allows for one engine, but attempt to start a test configured to utilize two engines, the test may hang on startup since it is trying to spin up a second engine that it is not allowed to have.
+For example, if you are on a Basic Plan which only allows for two engines (load generators), but attempt to start a test configured to utilize four engines, the test may hang on startup since it is trying to spin up two additional engines that are not available under the terms of the subscription plan.
 Note: If you have enabled End User Experience Monitoring, please be aware that that feature requires running on an additional engine of its own.
-For example, a one-engine test with EUX Monitoring enabled requires two engines total.
+For example, a one-engine test with EUX Monitoring enabled requires two engines in total.